Rules and Privileges

 Reading and borrowing privileges are extended to all residents of the academic community, which are subject to the rules and regulations of the Library:

-- Remote thesis completion will be supported by the library in the following ways: copies of journal articles (at cost), and the thesis writer must request materials from the Library through a local library via InterLibrary Loan.
-Circulation at SVS or through SVS generated ILL requests are not included in the privileges of a remote thesis write.
+- Remote thesis completion will be supported by the library in the following ways: copies of journal articles and mailing of materials (at cost) and InterLibrary Loan.

 Library Policies regarding Books, Study Carrels and Hours

 All books leaving the stacks or reserve shelf must be checked out, no matter how short the duration of use.
 Neither faculty, students, or alumni is allowed to remove a book from the library without following the proper check-out procedure.
 The student handbook clearly states that taking books out of the stacks without checking them out is subject to disciplinary action.

 Study carrels may be reserved on a semester-by-semester basis but only by visiting scholars and full-time ThM students, up to a limit of eight carrels per semester.
 Visiting scholars are assigned carrels by the Associate Dean for Academic Affairs, if requested.
 ThM students who would like to reserve a carrel must apply for the carrel through the ThM Program Director and the librarian.
 Reserved carrels will be clearly marked.
 Personal items must not be left unattended in a carrel, even in reserved carrels.
 Students who use unreserved carrels must remove all items from the desk surface after each use or when away from the carrel for more than 15 minutes.
 Gray plastic bins are available in the library to store these items.
 However, personal items (laptops, etc.) should not be left unattended and should never be left in the library overnight.